PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 ![VC Hype Cycle](../images/vc-hype-cycle.jpg)

 Especially early, VC is buying into your potential value.
-This makes sense - if your company has a 1% chance of being worth $1Bn or more, it is rational for people to take that bet if the price is right.
+This makes sense - if the company that forms around your project has a 1% chance of being worth $1Bn or more, it is rational for people to take that bet if the price is right.
+Open source companies really can make it big - it's a post for another time, but we believe that open source will eat SaaS's lunch in many product categories.

+Simply speaking, it is easier to get into production, and there is less of a sense of vendor lock in, which puts of many developers from trying out a new SaaS product.
+The end result is that your open source repo could get used at huge companies.
+They probably have needs your free product can't deliver (uptime, better features, support), which you can make money from, to invest back into the project.

-The downside of course is that you risk hype<>reality disonance!
+The downside of this VC route is that you risk hype<>reality disonance!

 If you can't achieve results with the money you raised, whilst increasing your burn rate, you are at the mercy of those funding you if you will survive.
 Not cool, but you took this route!

 You also have investors, who have given you lots of money.
-It's important not to fall in love with them for this reason and to forget to prioritize the team and customers, hopefully in that order.
+It's important not to fall in love with them for this reason and to forget to prioritize the team and users then customers, hopefully in that order.
 Do that, and your investors will be very happy :)

 Oh, and you can't pay yourself a huge dividend if you succeed as a way of taking money out of the company, although it might become possible to sell some shares later if you're rocketing (perhaps to help you keep taking risk), and in the short run, you can now probably afford to pay yourself something - hoorah.
 Going for VC means you are committing to an exit or a failure - you can't really change your mind later that you want to take things more steadily.

 Turning your project into a VC backed company means you will have to spend a lot more time dealing with people.
 Investors, a larger team, probably more customers, and probably a larger community if you succeed in growing.
 Depending on your personality, this might be a good or a bad thing.
+If you built it in the first place for the fun of building, you should think hard about this.
+If you find the concept of treating the company itself as your product not just the repo, then you'll enjoy it!

+PostHog chose the VC route.
+We wanted to build a company as a way of being really ambitious with what we can do with product analytics.

-PostHog chose this route.
-When we're 80, we think we want to have taken a couple of big swings in our lives even if we don't own the whole pie.
-On the product side, we can build something open source that will outlast us if we get it wrong, and we think the skills and lessons it will give us will help us in our future careers anyway.
+When we're 80, we think we want to have taken a couple of big swings with our careers even if we don't own the whole pie.
+On the product side, we can build something open source that will outlast us if we get it wrong, and regardless of the out come, the skills and lessons it will give us will help us in our future lives.

 ## Bootstrapping

-By this we mean getting real customers to pay you money and fuelling your own growth at whatever pace you see fit!
+By this we mean getting real customers to pay you money, to reinvest into the project's development, and fuelling (or not) your own growth at whatever pace you see fit.

 Basecamp have a great [philosophy](https://basecamp.com/books/calm) on this.

 You get complete control this way.
 That might make it easier to do the "right thing", or to be more creative in what you build since you won't have to be disrupting or creating a multi billion dollar market as a constraint.
 However, the financial pressure of payroll in the early days might make it tough to optimize for long run decisions.
 You need to feed yourself somehow!

-We think there is also a lot of risk in this route too.
 Humans get tired and hungry.
-It takes a ton of drive to achieve a profitable company.
 Giving up would be the major risk.

-We felt this was a similarly high level of risk to inflating your burn rate above your revenue.
-That risk is likely worse with open source rather than SaaS - you'll have to manage to build a free product first, then a paid version (unless you go down the hosted/not hosted route, which can create competition from the cloud providers).
+We felt this was a similarly high level of risk to inflating your burn rate above your revenue that comes from VC, especially with open source where you'll have to manage to build a free product first, then a paid version (unless you go down the hosted = paid route).

-Tim and I both quit really good jobs to work on PostHog.
-We felt we could easily have spent 5 years getting back to a similar salary, which a lot more stress and uncertainty.

 ## Donations

-If it's a side project and you have no need to support yourself, this lets you work at your own pace and see if you can make a little money doing it, unless you're exceptionally popular!
+If it's a side project and you have no need to support yourself, you can use Patreon or similar to ask donations.

-Realistically, it will be very hard to support yourself, let alone to grow a team if you want to build a big business and you have rent to pay.
+The fundamental problem with this is there's not a strong incentive for companies to donate money, and even if they do, the amount is typically a fraction of what they would spend on actual software.
+That means it will be very hard to support yourself to go fulltime, let alone to grow a team to go even further with the project.

 However, this could be a cool way to start before doing bootstrapping or VC in the future.

 From this point on, we're going to explain how we raised venture capital in this post.

+# Converting an Open Source project into a business

+This is probably a contraversial topic as it creates all kinds of incentives, but for at least our project, it fundamentally made the entire thing possible in the first place.
+We just wouldn't have gone ahead if we were working on it at weekends or in our spare time.

+## Product<>Community versus Product<>Market fit

+We'd advocate that the best way to build a really ambitious, fundable open source project is to get something to ubiquity before anything else.

+In SaaS, there is a lot of advice to charge even before you have a product.
+It is almost becoming a standard approach.
+You somehow have to jump to product<>market fit in one leap to achieve this - you need to have a product concept that is so strong people will pay upfront.
+That means getting to product<>market fit is incredibly hard since there are too many variables to know how to solve the puzzle except through trial and error.
+However, when you get there, making money is easy.

+Open source creates a different route.
+You need to (i) build something useful THEN (ii) work out how to make money.
+You'll get much, much more feedback from open source - it's an approach that is more developer-friendly and thus will tend to get you a lot more growth and adoption if you are getting close to something useful.
+That makes it a lot easier to at least build something useful for a community (product<>community fit).

+However, making money is harder.
+You will need to do that to sustain and grow the project.
+You need to have faith that once you've built something useful, you'll be able to work that out.
+We get one or two paid enquiries per week inbound.
+We speak to these people to try to understand what they'd need and if they'd then pay for it.
+That said, we still ourselves have work to do on making our own community and free product stronger before worrying about revenue.

+The good news is that inbound interest is much, much easier to close, and you don't have to waste time sending hundreds of cold emails to generate it - you can focus on the free product.

+This can definitely go wrong - you can accidentally make the free product so good there's nowhere to go money-wise, so just have a rough plan.
+VCs asked about this, but the ones that invested generally just have the belief that product<>market fit is easy once you get product<>community fit.

+## Making money

+You'll need some way of making money, at some point.
+Hopefully after product<>community fit.

+There are three popular ways of doing this, either:

+1. Services
+1. Hosted
+1. Open core
+1. or even some combo of the above (but don't make it too complex)

+There are probably other ways (Ads?
+Although yuck) that we haven't thought of.

+A services approach is pretty simple although if it's the only plan in the long run, it'll make generating a high valuation tough, so raising money will be more painful.
+The reason for that is services are low margin - you're having you and your team sell your time rather than a scalable product that you can build once then distribute.

+By hosted, we mean charging customers for the hosted version of the open source product.
+The risk is that a [cloud provider decides to compete](https://www.fastcompany.com/90290754/aws-launches-mongodb-competitor-amid-criticism-over-amazons-in-house-products) with your hosted version.
+There is licensing to prevent this, although it may make you technically "not" open source, which will harm adoption.
+Lots of developers can use MIT license software in big enterprises, but they can't use licenses that prevent commercial use.
+The huge advantage of charging for hosted use is that you don't have to build anything beyond your basic product, and that means all your attention that goes into your open source community will help the paid version too.

+Open core is the model of choice for PostHog in the long run.
+We made a hosted version too just to see if we could passively make some money (although we haven't actually built a payment flow yet...!), and it turned out around 60% of our users go for that route to try it out.

+For open core, you first build a Community Edition open source product and focus on being really helpful to everyone who is willing to try it out or contribute.

+Do a really good job of that and you'll get random emails from folks at bigger companies who need more support or extra features.
+You can then build a "source available" version that you charge monthly for, for those people.
+The downside is you have to build premium features that you can't put into the open source version - and it's important to be really upfront with the community about what is free versus paid... since that may put some developers off from doing pull requests, for example.

 # How long it took